top of page

 THE SOMERSET FOOD TRAIL FESTIVAL RETURNS!

-SAVE THE DATE: FRIDAY JULY 18 ~ SUNDAY JULY 27, 2025
+SAVE THE DATES: FRIDAY JULY 18 ~ SUNDAY JULY 27, 2025

 Many events on the Food Trail are free, but a few special events, such as the feasts, require you to buy tickets in advance.
 Participating pubs and restaurants celebrate local food with a special menu or tasting event.
 If in doubt, check with the venue before setting out.